 2. Add it to a sauce

 Strongly flavored sauces, such as mole or pesto, are an ideal place to use your avocado seed, as the bitterness will add an interesting umami element to the dish without overtaking the other flavors of the sauce.
-Our easy kale pesto would be the perfect recipe to try!
+Kale pesto would be the perfect recipe to try!

 3. Make some hearty whole-grain bread